McMahonLab/North_Temperate_Lakes-Microbial_Observatory/README.txt

 If you are looking to access the NTL-MO dataset:
 	- Download the files in Data/16S_data
 	- Download raw sequencing data at http://metagenomics.anl.gov/?page=MetagenomeProject&project=127
-	- Install the R package "OTUtable" (included in OTUtable-package and on CRAN)
+	- Install the R package "OTUtable" (included in this repo and on CRAN)

 If you are looking to access the code used in our manuscript:
 	- Visit the Scripts+Workflows directory - Sequence_processing includes R scripts written as part of the mothur workflow, and Analysis_scripts contains analyses performed on the output of the mothur workflow
+	- The final code used for analyses and figures in the manuscript is located at /Scripts+Workflows/Analysis_scripts/manuscriptv0_plots_2017-03-08.R
 	- Functions used in these scripts are in the R package OTUtable.
 Source codes is included in OTUtable-package/OTUtable/R

 If you have any questions or concerns: